droom/mayday/readme.md

 Deployed to `droom.io`.

-This theme is based on the signage at Mayday hospital in my hometown.
+This theme is based on the signage at Mayday hospital.

 ![alt tag](https://raw.githubusercontent.com/droom/mayday/master/src/docs/ref.jpg)